fmang/oshu/lib/index.md

 down to the actual output to the sound device.

 The \ref video module handles the window creation and provides accelerated drawing primitives.
-It is not directly related to the game, but uses the geometric types defined by the beatmap module.
+It is not directly related to the game in itself.

-The \ref gui module provides user interface elements as widgets.
-Widgets are the basic block for a composable user interface.

-The \ref game module joins every module together and runs the main event loop of the game.
-It watches the audio and the user's keyboard and mouse events to manipulate the beatmap state, then schedules the drawing of the window.
-It is agnostic to the game mode.
+The \ref game module defines what a mode is, and implements the game mechanics, reacting to input and controlling the audio playback along with updating the beatmap.

+The \ref gui module manages the main game window and forwards input to the game module.
+It implements widgets for displaying the main game, and some other visual items like the progress bar, software cursor, &c.

+The \ref library module scans the filesystem for assets.
+It is currently only used by the oshu-library tool, and not part of the main game.